 This brings us to an important consideration for such pipes.
 You can’t just direct an air flow at or onto a beating reed pipe the way you can with a flute pipe.
 To see this think of the most common use of beating reeds, in instruments like clarinets and saxophones.
 In these, the reeded mouthpiece of the pipe is actually placed inside the player’s mouth, creating a pressure chamber around the end of the pipe.
 In instruments like bagpipes, which are not directly mouth-blown, a cap is placed around the reeded portion of the pipe, and air is directed into this little pressure chamber.
 In organ reed pipes, a similar but larger enclosure creates the chamber around the base of the pipe.
 The Sorry-Ass Organ, being of the same family of reed pipes, likewise required such an enclosure to maintain air pressure and create the pulsing air movement into the pipe.
 As I got into design and construction, this aspect of the instrument proved to be a bugaboo, as I’ll describe shortly.

 The pipes for the Sorry-Ass Organ are pvc conduit in the nominal 3/4” size, with the commonly available schedule 40 wall thickness.
-To allow a suitable seating for the reed, a flat area is sanded into the pipe at one end, flattening one side over an area about 5/8” wide and a few inches long (the thickness of the pipe wall is enough to allow for this flattening without sanding through).
-Also here at the mouthpiece end is an inserted stopper which extends about a half inch into the tube.
+To allow a suitable seating for the reed, a flat area is sanded into the sidewall of the pipe at one end, flattening it over an area about 5/8” wide and a few inches long (the thickness of the pipe wall is enough to allow for this flattening without sanding through).
+Also here at the pipe end is an inserted stopper which extends about a half inch into the tube.
 At a point little beyond that a 3/8” hole is drilled in the flattened part of the tube wall.

 The reed is a strip of stainless steel, a half inch wide and a few inches long.
 I experimented with different thicknesses for the stainless strip; got results from thicknesses ranging from .005” to .018″; and settled on .010″ as about right for the current purpose.
 This stainless reed is positioned in the flattened area so that one end covers the hole when the reed lies flat.
 It’s attached at its other end by rubber bands or equivalent.
 (I used 1/2” sections snipped from latex tubing of suitable thickness and diameter — essentially, extra-strong, custom-sized rubber bands.)
 The stainless strip is given a slight curvature so that in its natural position the end is about 3/32” above the hole.
 With all this in place, you can place the end of the tube, reed and all, in your mouth and blow.
 (Seal your lips around the rubber band; make sure nothing in your mouth touches the reed.)
 If all is good, the pipe will sound.